hemisemidemipresent/btd6-modding-tutorial/mapeditor.md

 # How to use the map editor
 - go in the map_editor folder, copy the "example" folder and rename it to the name of your map
 - Now go in that new folder and open info.txt, you will be able to change the name, music and difficulty (0 = beginner, 3 = expert etc)
-- Add your own png file and make sure it is called "image.png"
+- Replace "image.png" with the image of your map (make sure the file keeps the same name)
-- Now launch the game and enter your map, you can now define what the paths and areas should be
+- Now launch the game and enter your map, so you can start defining what the paths and areas should be.

 ## defining paths
 press F1, click around, press F1 again when you're done